2016 ABC Supply 500: Qualifying

+Final Practice

+A 30-minute final practice was held at 5:00 p.m.
+Helio Castroneves set the fastest speed at 218.824 mph.
+Carlos Munoz was second at 218.043 mph.
+Simon Pagenaud, Sébastien Bourdais, and Scott Dixon completed the top-five.
+Juan Pablo Montoya and Ryan Hunter-Reay made laps in backup cars after their morning crashes, with Montoya sixth fastest and Hunter-Reay 13th.
+There were no incidents.

 Race

 After being postponed from its original Sunday date, the race was held on Monday, August 22, with clear but windy weather.
 The race began with a botched start, as Mikhail Aleshin appeared to jump too early.
 The race began cleanly on the second start, though, and Aleshin was able to jump into the lead into turn one.
 However, Josef Newgarden was able to pass him entering turn three, giving him the lead.
 Behind them, Ryan Hunter-Reay managed to jump up a large number of positions with an outside move in the first turn.
 As the field made their way through turn three on the first green flag lap, Takuma Sato lost control of his car and hit the outside wall hard, bringing out the first caution period of the day.
 Scott Dixon suffered a punctured tire from the debris from the incident, forcing him to pit and sending him to the rear of the field.

 Racing resumed on lap nine, with Newgarden still leading.
 After a few moments of battling, Aleshin was able to move by Newgarden on lap 11 and maintain a lead.
 Alexander Rossi, Carlos Muñoz, and James Hinchcliffe battled for position just behind them.
 Ryan Hunter-Reay continued his charge through the field and managed to get into the top five by lap 30.
 At this time, the first round of pit stops occurred.
 Aleshin remained the leader after all drivers pitted, but Hunter-Reay moved into second.
 On lap 49, Hunter-Reay passed Aleshin to give him his first lead of the day.
 Aleshin reclaimed the lead only a few laps later on lap 54.
 A few laps later, Ed Carpenter retired from the race with engine failure.